strukturag/nextcloud-spreedme/README.md

 ### Spreed WebRTC Apache configuration

-Follow our guides for [Apache](./doc/example-config-apache.md) on how to run Spreed WebRTC on the same host as Nextcloud in an Apache subpath.
+Follow our [Guide for Apache](./doc/example-config-apache.md) on how to run Spreed WebRTC on the same host as Nextcloud in an Apache subpath.

 ### Spreed WebRTC Nginx configuration

-Follow our guides for [Nginx](./doc/example-config-nginx.md) on how to run Spreed WebRTC on the same host as Nextcloud in a Nginx subpath.
+Follow our [Guide for Nginx](./doc/example-config-nginx.md) on how to run Spreed WebRTC on the same host as Nextcloud in a Nginx subpath.

 ## Debugging / Problems?